IanFinlayson/exploring-cs/preface.md

 particular, we will not spend too much time talking about Python-specific features.
 We will also not always do things in the most Python-specific way.
-For example, we will look at how to solve some problems \"by hand\" that could be done just by calling Python methods.
+For example, we will look at how to solve some problems "by hand" that could be done just by calling Python methods.
 The goal of this book is to teach you the core ideas of computer science which are independent of any particular language.